The £1m pension problem: Why you may not get 25% tax-free cash

 Sign up

-But what many people did not notice was the government is also setting a maximum of 25% of the lifetime allowance (which is £268,275) as a limit on tax-free cash - and there are no plans to increase this lump sum.
+But what many people did not notice was that the former Conservative government also set a maximum of 25% of the lifetime allowance (which was £268,275) as a limit on tax-free cash.

 It means if your pension grows to £1.5m in the next few years, the cap on the tax-free cash will remain at £268,275, which is the equivalent of just 18% of the nest egg.